-Do you really know what a sex worker does?Howard's wife died a few years ago and since that time he has lived alone.
+Howard's wife died a few years ago and since that time he has lived alone.
 Gina, a sex worker who sees Howard once a week in his flat, charges him the equivalent of $100.00 USD.
 Gina has strict rules for herself as well as clients about hygene, medical support, and protection for both.
 Howard is compliant but according to Gina, they seldom have sexual contact, mostly Howard likes to talk.
 Because of this, Gina sought out some training and took a day course in social work.
 She is a sex worker but she says that Howard was once suicidal and she beieves she has saved Howard's life.
 They continue to see each other.
 Whatever of Howard's needs are being fullfilled, he may some day be able to transfer from a surrogate to a real partner.
 He said he never would do that out of respect for his deceased wife but maybe he will give himself permission to do that.
 In the meantime, is Howard committing a crime?
 Where is the mens rea (criminal intent)?
 Is he doing something immoral?

 Gina says she has many clients exactly like Howard.
 She also says that she has many experiences over the years with "bad dates", violent men who cause trouble.

 Gina pools her financial resources with two other women to hire a driver/bodyguard who takes her to her appointments and remains on call in the event of trouble.
 She says she also has police acquaintances she can call.
 It's a quid pro quo wherein the police officer gains information about violent sex offenders or predators in his jurisdiction and Gina has a 'goto person' when trouble strikes.